tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

   ![Get started page of Amazon Lex](Images/amazon-lex-get-started-page.png)

-**Important Note:** If you created a bot before, you will be led to the following page instead, where you can see a list with your current bots.
+**Important Note:** If you created a bot before, you would be led to the following page instead, where you can see a list with your current bots.

   ![Step 4b](Images/lex-step4b.png)